MidKnightMadness/SolversLib/readme.md

         // Only for pedro pathing users (you still need the actual Pedro Pathing library installed for this): implementation "org.solverslib:pedroPathing:0.2.3"

-        // The version number is always the same for both Core and pedroPathing are always the same.
     }
     ```